kema-dev/ft_transcendence/docs/kema/kema.md

 * TODO change readme's images using a gif of a live game and some screenshots of the website
 * TODO Setup GitHub Actions for build testing

-## known issues

-* registering with a login / email further used with 42 connection makes 42 account override the previous account

 ## on final server deployment

-* http to https redirection
+* http to https redirection (via certificate)
-* save logs every 10 minutes
+* set up elastic search for logs